nicolasdanet/S/README.md

 ## Disclaimer

-This currently a Work In Progress (to be used at your own risk).
+This is currently a Work In Progress (to be used at your own risk).